 - 1. Print out your summary page and take to your committee chair for review. - 2.
 Obtain your chair's signature somewhere on the summary page.
 This indicates that your chair approves your courses and agrees to serve as chair.
-MTESOL students list the Capstone Instructor as your Chair and Mark James as your additional committee member.
-MA English Ed students, please secure approval and signature from English Ed director Jessica Early, adding one other committee member.
-MTESOL and MA English Ed students please email Kira.Assad@asu.edu to expedite the process after submitting your iPOS.
 Note: All MA students doing an Applied Project must choose a chair and a second member. - 3.
-Return (or send via email) the signed summary page to Sheila Luna (LL 543B) for department approval.
+Return (or send via email) the signed summary page to Sheila Luna (RBH 125) for department approval.
 You can print the summary page before or after you submit.
 If you experience technical difficulty with submission, contact ipos-q@asu.edu.
-For other questions, contact Sheila Luna at Sheila@asu.edu
+For other questions, contact Sheila Luna at Sheila.Luna@asu.edu